thriveweb/sailinginparadise/content/pages/about.md

         background in Marketing and Event Management and with it an injection of fresh ideas and concepts, plus an unparalleled level of customer engagement.
-These days Jess works more behind the scenes to ensure that the business runs seamlessly, but still loves to be involved with our guests where she can .
-As well as the day-to-day, she is planning some exciting things to come for the future of Sailing in Paradise.
+These days Jess works more behind the scenes to ensure that the business runs seamlessly, but rest assured that 'guest happiness' is still her top priority.
-        Watch this space!
       image: /uploads/60e7b3c2-123c-4b4a-9c2e-c3c3bfc99d94.jpg
       name: Jessica Buckley - Owner / operator
       socialMedia:
         linkedin: ""
         twitter: ""
-      title: Guest Relations Guru
+      title: "Guest Relations "
   captainIntro: >-
     ## Captains